 The following scholarships are available for Italian IEP students:

 - Apply for other available scholarships for the year abroad.
-In particular, the Beatrice Demers Scholarship and the Benjamin A. Gilman International Summer Scholarship due in January.
+In particular, the Beatrice Demers Scholarship (due in January) and the Benjamin A. Gilman International Summer Scholarship (due in March).
 For additional grants look at the Scholarship & Fellowships page (deadlines vary).

 1. Financial Aid Questions.
 If you have questions about financial aid during the year abroad, you should contact a financial advisor in Green Hall.